afcarl/graphcoloring/README.md

-graphcoloring
+Graph Coloring Genetic Local Search Solver
 =============

-Graph Coloring Genetic Local Search Solver
+Colors a graph using Galinier and Hao's genetic algorithm with tabu search.